wp-plugins/nextgen-facebook/readme.txt

 **Images and Videos**

 NGFB Open Graph+ detects and uses all images, associated or included in your Post / Page content, embedded videos from YouTube, Vimeo, and Wistia (including preview images).
 NGFB Open Graph+ was specifically written to support albums, galleries and images from [NextGEN Gallery v1.x and v2.x](http://wordpress.org/plugins/nextgen-gallery/) (shortcodes, image tags, album/gallery preview images, etc.), but also works just as well with the built-in WordPress Media Library (including WordPress galleries).
-NextGEN Gallery and Media Library images are resized appropriately for the Open Graph meta tags, the various Twitter Card formats, and sharing on Pinterest.
+NextGEN Gallery and Media Library images are resized appropriately for the Open Graph (Facebook) meta tags, the various Twitter Card formats, and sharing on Pinterest.

 **Enhanced SEO**